KidzEyes is not your ordinary survey site. They claim they will pay your kids for completing their surveys.

 Can you get support?

-The only issue with their website I can see is, it is pretty hard to get a hold of their support team in case you have any problems or issues you encounter.
+An issue with their website I can see is, it is pretty hard to get a hold of their support team in case you have any problems or issues you encounter.

 As you can see in the photo above, their FAQ section doesn’t contain a lot of information.